jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+When you deploy this quickstart, you are presented with a window that explains there is no user interface for this quickstart and directs you to click on a link to view the WSDL definition.
+However, the Eclipse browser does not support the display of WSDL definitions.
+Instead, open an external browser and access the following URL: <http://localhost:8080/jboss-helloworld-ws/HelloWorldService?wsdl>.
+This URL will display the deployed WSDL endpoint for the Web Service.

 Debug the Application
 ------------------------------------